flock-eng/flock/microservice-template/README.md

 ### Getting Started

-1. Copy this template directory and rename all occurrences of "service-name" to your service name
+1. Copy this template directory and rename all occurrences of "template-service" to your service name
 2. Update the module name in `go.mod`
 3. Update the import paths in all Go files
 4. Update the service name in `github-actions-template.yaml` and move it to `.github/workflows/`